What's happening in week 24 of your pregnancy

 How big is my baby at 24 weeks?

 Your baby will now be around a foot long, and the size of a papaya.
 They weigh around 1.3Lbs and will be gaining more every week.
 At 24 weeks into your pregnancy, your baby would be considered viable and with a chance of survival if they were born prematurely.

 Have a look at our pages on premature birth

 for more information about early babies.

-Even though your baby is mainly just laying down flat now, and growing a bit longer, there are some subtle changes also taking place within their body.
+There are some subtle changes also taking place within their body.
 Their little lungs are now maturing so they can breathe actual air rather than fluid, and the organs in their ears are starting to further develop so they can properly work out sounds – mainly your heartbeat and voice!

 Their face will now be fully formed with eyelashes, eyebrows and hair.
 This will still be white due to lack of pigment, but will start to change colour soon.

 Facts to know about your baby in week 24

 - Your baby can hear your voice now, so be sure to chat and sing to them often